followmyutopia/devextreme-documentation/concepts/05 Widgets/Lookup/05 Configure Search Parameters.md

         });
     });

 The **Lookup** widget can provide suggestions in two different modes: *'contains'* (by default) and *'startswith'*.
 You can use the [searchMode](/Documentation/ApiReference/UI_Widgets/dxLookup/Configuration/#searchMode) option to change the mode.
-In addition, you can use the [searchPlaceholder](/Documentation/ApiReference/UI_Widgets/dxLookup/Configuration/#searchPlaceholder) option to specify a placeholder for an empty search box.
+You can also use the [searchPlaceholder](/Documentation/ApiReference/UI_Widgets/dxLookup/Configuration/#searchPlaceholder) option to specify a placeholder for an empty search box.

     <!--JavaScript-->
     var lookupData = [